WSBA (AM)

 WSBA (910 kHz, "NewsTalk 93.9 & 910 WSBA") is a commercial AM radio station licensed to York, Pennsylvania.
 The station is owned by Cumulus Media, through licensee Radio License Holding SRC, LLC.
-It broadcasts a talk radio format.
-The radio studios are on Susquehanna Plaza Drive near U.S. Route 30.
+It broadcasts a news-talk radio format.
+The studios are on Susquehanna Plaza Drive near U.S. Route 30.

-By the day, WSBA is powered at 5,000 watts.
-But at night, to protect other stations on 910 AM from interference, WSBA reduces power to 1,000 watts.
+During the day, WSBA is powered at 5,000 watts.
+At night, however, to protect other stations on 910 AM from interference, WSBA reduces power to 1,000 watts.
 It uses a directional antenna with a four-tower array at all times.
 The transmitter is on Susquehanna Trail in York.
 The towers are at 121.3 m elevation with a height of 75.3 m.
 Their tops are 196.6 m above sea level.
-Programming is also heard on 250 watt FM translator W230CQ at 93.9 MHz.
-It is also simulcast on the HD Radio digital subchannel of sister station 96.1 WSOX-HD2.
+Programming is also heard on 250-watt FM translator W230CQ at 93.9 MHz.
+It is also simulcast on the HD Radio subchannel of sister station 96.1 WSOX-HD2.

 Programming

-Weekdays begin with the "WSBA Morning News" hosted by Gary Sutton.
-The rest of the weekday schedule is largely made up of nationally syndicated conservative talk shows, including Brian Kilmeade, Dan Bongino, Ben Shapiro, Michael Knowles, Mark Levin, Dave Ramsey, Red Eye Radio and America in the Morning.
+Most of the weekday schedule is nationally syndicated conservative talk shows, including Michael DelGiorno, Brian Kilmeade, Dan Bongino, Ben Shapiro, Michael Knowles, Matt Walsh, Mark Levin, Dave Ramsey, Red Eye Radio and America in the Morning.
 Most hours begin with world and national news from Fox News Radio.

+Weekends feature shows on money, health, gardening, technology, home improvement and the outdoors.
+Syndicated weekend programs include The Kim Komando Show, In the House with Jason Chaffetz, The Brett Baier Show, The Chris Plante Show, America at Night with Rick Valdes and The Money Pit Home Improvement Radio Show.
 WSBA also carries Baltimore Orioles baseball games and Baltimore Ravens football games.

 History

 Waiting for sign-on

-An article in the Gazette and Daily on July 24, 1942, discussed the new radio station.
-The article quoted the Station Manager Robert L. Kauffman as saying the station would go on air sometime in the late summer.
+On July 24, 1942, an article in the Gazette and Daily discussed a new radio station, saying it would go on air in York sometime in the late summer.
 Otis Morse would be the Program Director and Willis Weaver would be the chief engineer.

-An advertisement in the Gazette and Daily on August 26, 1942,(Page 2 bottom of Column 1), stated, "On the air soon - 900 the mid-point on your dial."
-The ad was repeated on August 27, August 28 and August 29th.
-The announcement of the first day on September 1, 1942, came in The Gazette and Daily on August 31, 1942.

-The September 1, 1942 Gazette and Daily Page 2 article announced, 'WSBA On the Air Today'.
+In August, the Gazette and Daily ran an advertisement that stated "On the air soon - 900 the mid-point on your dial."
+A September announcement came in The Gazette and Daily on August 31, 1942.
+The September 1, 1942, Gazette and Daily Page 2 article announced, 'WSBA On the Air Today'.